-Tour PK, 14 daysA 2 week combination of guided day hikes and sightseeing in the National Parks of the Canadian Rocky Mountains while staying in comfortable hotels at night.
+Hiking and canoe - hotel and camping mix, 14 daysA 2 week adventure tour of guided day hikes and sightseeing in the National Parks of the Canadian Rocky Mountains, while staying in comfortable hotels at night.
 Stunning vistas along the famous Icefields Parkway between Banff and Jasper are the backdrop for fabulous specially selected, moderate hikes.
-Then for the canoe trip down the untamed Athabasca River, away from busy tourist spots, we supply all equipment like tents, sleeping bags, mattresses, canoe bags and more for a safe and enjoyable Canada vacation.
+Then, for the canoe trip down the untamed Athabasca River, away from busy tourist spots, we supply all equipment like tents, sleeping bags, mattresses, canoe bags and more for a safe and enjoyable Canada adventure.

 What's Included:All transfers, transportation in minibus, welcome gift, 8 nights in hotels (twin) with breakfasts, 5 nights in spacious tents (2 pers./tent), all meals while camping from dinner day 8 to lunch day 13, admission to the national parks, 5 days with 2-person canoes and required safety equipment, sleeping bag and self inflating mattress, canoe bags in various sizes, services of a licensed guide who accompanies the group on all hikes.